-African swine fever (ASF) is a highly contagious hemorrhagic disease of suids.
-Enzootic in many African countries and in Sardinia, it has lately been introduced into the Caucasus region.
-From there it has spread north-west, reaching Lithuania, Poland, Latvia and Estonia in 2014.
+African swine fever (ASF) is a contagious hemorrhagic disease of suids.
+Enzootic in many African countries and in Sardinia, it was introduced into the Caucasus region in 2007.
+From there it has spread north-west, reaching the Eastern European countries belonging to the European Union (EU) in 2014 (cf. § 4)

-This incursion into the EU has raised concerns about the potential impact on the pig sector87 as outbreaks can lead to high economic losses, especially for exporting countries such as the Netherlands.
+This incursion into the EU has caused losses with severe economic impact on the pig sector in the affected countries, and in the pig industry in EU in general.
 In addition to the direct costs, such as those incurred by eradication programs, there are also indirect costs, including the consequences of trade bans on pigs and pig products.